Nobody wakes up and says, “I want to be a micromanager.” The cycle of a toxic leader is slow and destructive to team performance.

 I’ve seen the cycle countless times.
 When leaders lack trust, they will often work to control.
 This irrational need to control eventually leads to diminished team performance and lack of trust in the leader.

 Let’s use the story of Steve, a call-center supervisor.
 Steve has a fantastic record as a leader and a great leadership following.
 Due to recent business change and transformation initiatives, Steve’s team performance suffered.
 Steve’s approach style was participative leadership until he met with his manager and was given a warning.

 Steve – once a great leader – fell into a slow cycle of micromanagement and toxic leadership.

 Here’s how it happened.

-Steve was losing his understanding of the difference between the functions leadership and management.
+Steve was quickly forgetting the difference between leadership and management.

 What we don’t know we often fear.
 What we fear, we work to avoid or control.
 Suddenly, Steve felt he no longer knew how his team was doing work.
 Steve became more involved in each of his colleagues’ work, and he realized each of them could do it in a better way.